 A Roth IRA is funded with after-tax dollars and contributions are not tax-deductible.
 You pay taxes on the money now, but your earnings are tax-free when you withdraw funds later.
 Earnings are not taxed as long as the account has been open for five years and funds are not withdrawn before age 59 ½.

 Keep in mind a Roth IRA has income restrictions, which may limit your eligibility to contribute.
 Check the IRS' website for annual contribution limits.

 A Simplified Employee Pension (SEP) is an IRA for self-employed individuals and small businesses, including nonprofit organizations and business owners who want to offer retirement benefits to their employees without the requirements of more complex plans.

 Employers make tax-deductible contributions to an employee’s SEP IRA.
 Employees themselves do not make contributions.
 In most other ways, an SEP IRA account is like a Traditional IRA and follows the same investment, distribution and rollover rules as Traditional IRAs.

-Am I eligible?
+Am I eligible to contribute?

-The IRS sets rules on whether you are eligible to contribute to each IRA and if you can take advantage of the tax benefits offered by each.
-Your age, income, tax filing status and whether you or your spouse have a retirement plan at work, like a 401(k) or 403(b), all factor in to the requirements.
-The IRS restrictions around Roth IRA eligibility and Traditional IRA eligibility differ.
-How and when you can contribute funds to each type is also unique.
+The IRS sets IRA investment rules on whether you are eligible to contribute to each IRA and if you can take advantage of the tax benefits offered by each.
+Your age, income, tax filing status and whether you or your spouse have a retirement plan at work, like a 401(k) or 403(b), all factor into the requirements.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.